uipath-certification/uipath-certification.github.io/_posts/2020-9-9-sell-used-as-an-anchor.md

 ---
 layout: answered-question
 author: Serge
-title: UiPath Studio Anchor Elements explained
+title: UiPath Studio Anchor Elements
 blurb: Here we explain what can be used as a UiPath Anchor element and how to use UiPath Anchor tags in your RPA programs.
 difficulty: 7
 objective: 4.5 Demonstrate the use a reliable selector